Kibibibit/UR5e_Env/README.md

 If you need to rebuild the container, you should run `./docker-delete.sh`, which will wipe the container and require a rebuild to use again.
 You shouldn't have to do this very often.

+## Credits
+*TODO Format nicely*
+Sam/Jasper
+Some ros wiki pages, will find and add when I get a chance.